HadiKhoirudin/eTHR-Direct-ISP-eMMC-From-Android/README.md

 # eTHR Direct ISP eMMC From Android
-This is shell script design for run eTHR Tool from Android.
+This is shell script design for run eTHR Tool from Android terminal like thermux.

 Instructions :
 1. Download eTHR & mkfs.ext4 as RAW files